docularxu/md5_mb_provider/README.md

 # md5-mb-engine

-An OpenSSL engine for md5.
+An OpenSSL v1.1.1 engine for md5.
 It uses isa-l_crypto's multi-buffer md5 lib as backend.

 ## Build

-Prerequisite: isa-l_crypto library should be built and installed.
+Prerequisite: isa-l_crypto library, the [multi-threaded version](https://github.com/docularxu/isa-l_crypto/tree/working_md5_multi_threads) must be built and installed.
+With multi-thread support, it allows to use multiple CPU cores to work in parallel, so enhances the overall bandwidth to another level.

-Build as follows:
+Fetched the above mentioned branch, build as follows:

 ```
 $ autoreconf -i